 8. Miniatur Wunderland, Germany

-Head to Hamburg, Germany to witness the world’s largest railway exhibition in the world, a tiny airport with simulation of take off and landing, and Europe’s top destinations.
+Head to Hamburg, Germany to witness the world’s largest railway exhibition in the world, a tiny airport with a simulation of take-off and landing, and Europe’s top destinations.
 At Miniature Wunderland, visitors can get lost in a tiny dream world depicting the most beautiful areas on the continent, including the German villages of Knuffingen and Harz, a model of the Swiss Alps, the city center of Austria, and exhibitions of Scandinavia and Hamburg.
-The mini theme park is also expanding, so you’ll get a chance to see the open workshops filled with craftsman hard at work building the next tiny city.
+The mini-theme park is also expanding, so you’ll get a chance to see the open workshops filled with craftsmen hard at work building the next tiny city.
 Next on the list of projects are Italy, France, and modern updates to the airport in the middle of the Swiss Alps.
 When it comes to the best of Europe, you’ll get to witness the mini version of the most beloved regions.

 7. Wimborne Model Town, England